No universal group in a cardinal: Introduction

 \subsection{What is accomplished}

 \

 What do we achieve?
-We introduce the ``olive property" which suffice for the class to have a universal member in $\lambda$ only if $\lambda$ is ``close to satisfying G.C.H.", similarly to the linear order case.
-This condition is weaker than $\SOP_4$, hence gives a positive answer to \ref{y3}(1).
-But the condition implies $\SOP_3$ so it does not answer \ref{y3}(3), also it is totally unclear whether it is best in any sense and whether its negation has interesting consequences.
+We introduce the ``olive property" which is a sufficient condition for a class to have a universal member in $\lambda$ only if $\lambda$ is ``close to satisfying G.C.H.", similar to the linear order case.
+This condition is weaker than $\SOP_4$, hence giving a positive answer to Question \ref{y2}(1).
+But the condition implies $\SOP_3$ so it does not answer Question \ref{y2}(3), also it is totally unclear whether it is best in any sense and whether its negation has interesting consequences.

-However, it answers \ref{y8}(1) to a large extent because the class of groups has the olive property and we can also deal with locally finite groups; see \S2.
-Also we try to formalize conditions sufficient for non-existence, see \ref{d13} and see more in \S3.
-As the reader may find the definition of the (variants of the) olive property opaque, we define a simple case used for the class of groups, and the reader then may look first at the class of groups in \S2.
+However, it answers Question \ref{y8}(1) to a large extent because the class of groups have the olive property and we can also deal with locally finite groups answering some cases of Question \ref{y8}(2); see \S2.
+Also, we try to formalize conditions sufficient for non-existence, see Definition \ref{d13}.
+As the reader may find the definition of the (variants of the) olive property opaque, we define a simple case used for the class of groups, and the reader may then look first at the class of groups in \S2.